ourownstory/swiss-cheese/python/README.md

 *
 * [Using Kedro with Poetry](kedro.md)

-## Managing python versions
-Great guide on how to install and manage multiple python versions on an ubuntu based OS: https://hackersandslackers.com/multiple-versions-python-ubuntu/

 ## Documentation
 * using mkdocs with github pages: https://www.mkdocs.org/user-guide/deploying-your-docs/
 * using custom domain: https://docs.github.com/en/pages/configuring-a-custom-domain-for-your-github-pages-site